The program’s Equity, Diversity and Inclusion Action Plan

 The self-identification information is collected, used, disclosed, retained and disposed of in accordance with the Privacy Act.
 It may be used for the purposes of program operations (including future recruitment for peer review processes, where applicable), planning, performance measurement and monitoring, evaluation and audits, and in aggregate form to report to government or to the public.
 Self-identification statistics will always be reported in aggregate form to ensure confidentiality.

-To protect the privacy of individuals, if the number of individuals who self-identified as women and gender minorities, persons with disabilities, Indigenous Peoples and racialized minorities—or with intersectional identity—is less than five, the data will not be publicly reported.
+To protect the privacy of individuals, if the number of individuals who self-identified as women and members of gender-equity-seeking groups, persons with disabilities, Indigenous Peoples and racialized minorities—or with intersectional identity—is less than five, the data will not be publicly reported.

 Appropriate privacy notices will be provided and consent obtained when self-identification information is collected.